SEA LEVEL RISE

 A detailed explanation of this scenario can be found on page 11 of the report under scenario 6.
 Note that this model only models flooding from the river, and does not incorporate any potential marine flooding from the east.
 It should also be noted that as a controlled river from John Hart Dam, watershed management may be able to reduce the likelihood of having to release such quantities of water.

-Sea Level Rise Study - High Level Coastline Assessment Explores the effects of sea level rise, in combination with extreme weather and tides, on the Campbell River coastline, from Ocean Grove to Duncan Bay.
+Sea Level Rise Study - High Level Coastline Assessment (Updated) - Explores the effects of sea level rise, in combination with extreme weather and tides, on the Campbell River coastline, from Ocean Grove to Duncan Bay.
+This report was revised and reissued May 29, 2019 following further analysis by the authors of the determination of near-shore wave heights and the resulting wave effect.
+Subsequent to recalculation of these elements, estimated flood construction levels were updated.

 Anticipated climate change and sea level rise affecting future City projects Dec-16 Details initial revisions of the 2016 preliminary design proposed for Ostler Park, and addresses sea level rise and its potential impacts on city infrastructure.